What Filipinos did when Instagram, Facebook had an hours-long outage

 Last March, Facebook, Instagram and WhatsApp also suffered a global outage that lasted for more than 24 hours and attributed the problem to a “server configuration issue.”

-Reports note that people resorted to Twitter and went directly news websites to stay informed of current issues and happenings, among others.
+Reports note that people resorted to Twitter and went directly to news websites in order to stay informed of current issues and happenings, among others.

-Inquisitr cited a similar incident that happened in August 2018 and discovered that website traffic of news websites surged by 11% during the social media outage.
+Inquisitr cited a similar incident in August 2018 and discovered that website traffic of news websites surged by 11% during the social media outage.

 Other users, meanwhile, resorted to YouTube and gaming sites to pass time, according to Wired.